Charred Broccoli Chopped Salad with Spicy Cashew Dressing

 Instructions

-- Make the dressing: Place the cashews, oil, vinegar, red pepper flakes, fish sauce, honey, garlic, and a pinch of salt in a food processor or blender for 30 – 60 seconds or until mostly blended.
-Slowly stream in 2/3 cup water.
-(If making this with the intention of using as a dip, start with 1/2 cup water.)
+- Make the dressing: Place the cashews, oil, vinegar, red pepper flakes, fish sauce (if using), honey or maple syrup, garlic, a pinch of salt, and 2/3 cup water in a food processor or blender for 60 to 90 seconds or until completely smooth.
+(If making this with the intention of using it as a dip, start with 1/2 cup water.)
 Blend until smooth.
 Taste.
 Adjust flavor to taste with more salt or vinegar.
-Stream in more oil if the dressing is too thin.
+(Note: when I omit the fish sauce, I use 1 to 1.5 teaspoons kosher salt).
+Stream in more water if the dressing is too thin.
 Dressing should be creamy, smooth, and pourable.

 - Make the salad: Heat the broiler to high for at least 15 minutes.
 Line a rimmed sheet pan with aluminum foil.